-At Sean Zalmanoff: USA Mortgage, we can help you learn more about gift money, home purchases, applying for mortgages, and more.
+At Sean Zalmanoff: Better Rate Mortgage, we can help you learn more about gift money, home purchases, applying for mortgages, and more.

 If you’re lucky enough to have a family member or close friend who wants to give you money for a mortgage down payment, you may be wondering how this process works.
 Can you use gift money to buy a home?
 What steps do you need to take?

 1. It is completely acceptable to use gifted funds for a down payment

 First, let’s answer a common question.
 While it’s up to the mortgage lender to make the final decision, almost all lenders will let you use gifted funds as part of all of your down payment.
 This is a common practice, and most large lenders probably see applications that involve gifted funds every day.

 2. Gift money can come from friends or family members

 Only two groups of people can give you gift money to fund your down payment.
 First, government organizations can give you “gift money” as part of programs meant to help first-time homebuyers, but this is relatively uncommon.